rwandi-ctf/ctf-writeups/seetf2023/semaphore.md

     print(signature.hex())
 ```

-basically, for every digit in the flag's hex, they append that digit to the flag and then sign it with ecdsa, and print the signature. the thing is, 1. signatures are not meant to encrypt a message and 2. the fact that they randomly append a digit to the flag every time is highly suspicious
+Basically, for every digit in the flag's hex, they append that digit to the flag and then sign it with ecdsa, and print the signature.
+The thing is,
+ 1. Signatures are not meant to encrypt a message
+ 2. The fact that they randomly append a digit to the flag every time is highly suspicious

-so doing a little bit of testing we can see that
+So doing a little bit of testing we can see that

 ```py
 flag = b"SEE{"